m13253/JKSN/README.md

     0x5e: an unsigned 8-bit integer and a blob string containing that amount of bytes is followed
     0x5f: a positive variable length integer and a blob string containing that amount of bytes is followed

+Hashtable refresher:

+Hashtable refresher is an array of string that can be transferred before the value or inside arrays or objects.
+It does not produce any values but forces the build of a hashtable that can be used with `0x3c` `0x4c` `0x5c`.

+Normally hashtable referesher is not useful since the hashtable is built during the first occurence of a string, however it is useful if there is a persistent connection exchanging continuous JKSN stream.

+    0x70: clear the hashtable
+    0x7n (where 1<=n<=c): an array of string containing n strings is followed
+    0x7d: an unsigned 16-bit integer and an array of string containing that amount of strings is followed
+    0x7e: an unsigned 16-bit integer and an array of string containing that amount of strings is followed
+    0x7f: a positive variable length integer and an array of string containing that amount of strings is followed

 Arrays:

 Items are nested layers of control bytes and data bytes.